As Seahawks wait for resolution on Chris Carson’s status, Pete Carroll says Seattle has to run the ball more

 “He’s fine,” Carroll said.
 “Just, the game didn’t spread out.
 I wish he could have played.
 We just didn’t get enough carries.’’

-Depending on Carson’s situation, Penny may be needed to be a big factor at some point for the Seahawks the rest of the year.
+Depending on Carson’s situation, Penny might be needed to be a big factor at some point for the Seahawks the rest of the year.

 One way or another, the Seahawks need to get the running game going more, Carroll said.